 Coming out of Year 12, the flexibility in the degree was extremely attractive.
 Having the option to choose from the disciplines on offer allowed me to explore areas that I found intellectually stimulating and enjoyable.
 The academic staff and my peers are extraordinary – learning from and working alongside them really does differentiate you as a Melbourne graduate.
 The friends I have made, the skills I have gained and the opportunities I now enjoy have made my experience unbelievable.

-Bachelor of Commerce (Honours) student
+Bachelor of Commerce (Honours) student, Graduated in 2011

 To practise as a professional accountant in Australia, graduates are required to become a member of one of the three professional accounting bodies: